 Farrant (1964) states that the kind of occupation that someone has is dependent upon his education and income.
-Therefore an individual with a high income will be able to meet the basic needs of the child adequately compared to the low income person.
-Poverty is a serious issue that affects a child.
-A child from a well to do family will have access to excellent learning and play materials therefore a conducive environment for studying unlike that from a poor family who has to stay hungry and lacks basic needs.
+Therefore an individual with a high income will be able to meet the basic needs of the child adequately compared to low income person.

+A child from a well to do family will have access to excellent learning and play materials therefore, a conducive environment for studying unlike that from a poor family who has to stay hungry and lack of basic needs.